kakaobrain/word2word/README.md

 #       'cytopathies', 'mitochondriaux']
 ```

-The dictionary can alternatively be built from the command line as follows:
+When built from source, the bilingual lexicon can also be constructed from the command line as follows:
 ```shell script
 python make.py --lang1 en --lang2 fr --datapref data/pubmed.en-fr
 ```